 You can end a line without closing it by double clicking, which is useful for the lion’s head and teeth.
 If you want to add a node to a line, you can do so by simply double clicking on the particular point of the line.

-However, there’s still room for improvement.
+Much better, but there’s still room for improvement.
 Check out the areas circled in red:

 A few of the corners are much sharper compared to the sketch.
 Fortunately, the Node Tool gives you a few ways to manipulate a node, one of which is to make it smooth by clicking on the button shown below:

 Select the ‘colors’ layer and use lines and nodes to block in the areas where you want to add in the colors.
-Next, choose an outline and click on a color from the color swatches:
+Next, choose an outline and click on a color from the color swatches.

-Conversely, holding down SHIFT and clicking on a color will change the stroke color instead.
-You can find Fill and Stroke Colors, as well as line thickness at the bottom left of Inkscape’s interface.
+Holding down SHIFT and clicking on a color will change the stroke color instead.
+You can find fill and stroke colors, as well as line thickness at the bottom left of Inkscape’s interface.
 After you have filled in the colors, you can remove the outlines by holding down SHIFT and pressing the x on the left most side of the color swatches.
-Notice that Stroke now indicates “None”:
+Notice how Stroke now indicates ‘None’: